ZenonSeth/respec/roadmap.md

 - [x] `style_type` : nonphysical

-## Not planned to be supported Formspec Elements
+## Specifically not supported Formspec Elements
 - `real_coordinates[<bool>]`<br>
   Reason: This is the default past formspec v2, and the layout algorithm is build with this being always on in mind.
 Therefore, we always assume this is true, and